RPAChat/rpachat.com/docs/index.md

-# WhatsApp Personal Account API For Developers
+# WhatsApp, WeChat, and WeWork Personal Account API For Developers

 (Multi-device Supported API)
-Powerful WhatsApp API that enables you to send, receive, and track WhatsApp messages effortlessly
+Powerful Universal API that enables you to send, receive, and track WhatsApp messages effortlessly

 # Multi-Agent

-Multiple agents can control a WhatsApp Channel
+Multiple agents can control WhatsApp, WeChat, and WeCom Channels

 # Rich Media